|

 Prohibited discriminatory acts include, but are not limited to, excluding individuals from, denying them the benefits of, or subjecting them to discrimination in, any program or activity of the recipient.
 In addition, recipients of Federal financial assistance may not use age distinctions or take any other actions which have the effect of discriminating against program participants on the basis of age.

 There are exemptions and exceptions to the Age Act.
-Programs exempt from coverage include those that create age distinctions "established under authority of any law," for example, laws designed to provide benefits or assistance to persons based on age (14 C.F.R. §1252 This is a link to a page outside the NASA domain).
+Programs exempt from coverage include those that create age distinctions "established under authority of any law," for example, laws designed to provide benefits or assistance to persons based on age (14 C.F.R. §1252 ).
 The Age Act and NASA regulations also exclude employment and labor-management actions and activities from their coverage.

-Discrimination in employment actions is covered under the Age Discrimination in Employment Act This is a link to a page outside the NASA domain (ADEA).
+Discrimination in employment actions is covered under the Age Discrimination in Employment Act (ADEA).
 Unlike the ADEA, which is designed to protect individuals over the age of 40, the Age Discrimination Act of 1975 does not define the protected category of beneficiary by a specific age or age range.

 NASA may require recipients to provide information and reports, to ascertain whether the recipient is complying with the Age Act and its regulations.
 Under this provision, NASA limited the scope of its recipient compliance reviews to methods of administration regarding three substantive measures of compliance.
 These are: